Back Acne Treatment: Everything You Should Know

 Topical Medications

 Benzoyl peroxide (2.5-10% concentrations) kills acne bacteria and removes excess oil.
-Application begins with lower concentrations to assess skin tolerance, increasing gradually.
+Application begins with low concentrations to assess skin tolerance, then increases gradually.
 The medication may bleach fabrics, requiring white clothing during treatment.

-Retinoids like adapalene, tretinoin, or tazarotene normalize skin cell turnover and prevent pore blockage.
-Initial application causes dryness and mild irritation that improves after 4-6 weeks.
+Retinoids such as adapalene, tretinoin, and tazarotene normalise skin cell turnover and prevent pore blockage.
+The initial application causes dryness and mild irritation, which improve after 4-6 weeks.
 Retinoids require consistent nightly use for results.

-Topical antibiotics including clindamycin or erythromycin reduce bacterial counts and inflammation.
-These medications work well combined with benzoyl peroxide to prevent antibiotic resistance.
+Topical antibiotics, including clindamycin or erythromycin, reduce bacterial counts and inflammation.
+These medications are effective when combined with benzoyl peroxide to prevent antibiotic resistance.

 Azelaic acid (15-20%) provides antimicrobial effects while reducing post-inflammatory hyperpigmentation.
-The medication suits patients who cannot tolerate retinoids or benzoyl peroxide.
+The medication is suitable for patients who cannot tolerate retinoids or benzoyl peroxide.

 Oral Medications

 Oral antibiotics like doxycycline, minocycline, or azithromycin treat moderate to severe inflammatory acne.
 Treatment typically continues for 3-4 months, with doses tapering as improvement occurs.
-Antibiotics require sun protection due to photosensitivity risks.
+Antibiotics require sun protection due to the risk of photosensitivity.

-Isotretinoin addresses severe nodular or cystic acne that hasn’t responded to other treatments.
+Isotretinoin is indicated for severe nodular or cystic acne that hasn’t responded to other treatments.
 The medication reduces sebum production by 90% and provides long-lasting results.
 Monthly monitoring includes liver function tests and pregnancy prevention for female patients.

 Hormonal therapy helps female patients whose acne worsens with menstrual cycles.
 Options include combined oral contraceptives or spironolactone, which blocks androgen effects on sebaceous glands.